-The beneficiary must pay a 6% excise tax each year on excess contributions that are in a Coverdell ESA at the end of the year.
+The beneficiary may owe a 6% excise tax each year on excess contributions that are in a Coverdell ESA at the end of the year.
 Excess contributions are the total of the following two amounts.

 - 1. Contributions to any designated beneficiary's Coverdell ESA for the year that are more than \$2,000 (or, if less, the total of each contributor's limit for the year, as discussed earlier). - 2.
 Excess contributions for the preceding year, reduced by the total of the following two amounts. - a.
-Distributions (other than those rolled over as discussed later) during the year. - b.
+Distributions (other than those rolled over, as discussed later) during the year. - b.
 The contribution limit for the current year minus the amount contributed for the current year.

 Exceptions.
-The excise tax doesn't apply if excess contributions made during 2015 (and any earnings on them) are distributed before the first day of the sixth month of the following tax year (June 1, 2016, for a calendar year tax-payer).
+The excise tax doesn't apply if excess contributions made during 2020 (and any earnings on them) are distributed before the first day of the sixth month of the following tax year (June 1, 2021, for a calendar year tax-

 However, you must include the distributed earnings in gross income for the year in which the excess contribution was made.
 You should receive Form 1099-Q, Payments From Qualified Education Programs, from each institution from which excess contributions were distributed.
 Box 2 of that form will show the amount of earnings on your excess contributions.
 Code "2" or "3" entered in the blank box below boxes 5 and 6 indicates the year in which the earnings are taxable.
-See Instructions for Recipient of your Form 1099-Q, on the back of copy B. Enter the amount of earnings on Form 1040 (or Form 1040NR), line 21, for the applicable tax year.
-For more information, see Taxable Distributions, later.
+See Instructions for Recipient of your Form 1099-Q, on the back of Copy B. Enter the amount of earnings on Schedule 1 (Form 1040), line 8, for the applicable tax year.
+For more information, see Taxable Distributions,